nahkd123/nodegraph/README.md

 ## Modules
 - `nodegraph-base`: NodeGraph itself.
 Contains an interface for implementing your own node, `NodeGraph` for connecting nodes and evaluating the graph.
 - `nodegraph-serialize`: Graph serialization module that (de)serialize from `DataInput` or to `DataOutput`.
+- `nodegraph-dfucodec`: Graph serialization module that uses DataFixerUpper codec.
+Intended for use in Minecraft mods.

 > [!NOTE]
 > NodeGraph does not provides any node implementation out of the box at this moment; you will have to implement them yourself.
 I'm unsure which kind of node that will be used the most.